PHACDataHub/sci-portal/budget-alerts/README.md

 # Budget Alerts

-This cloud function is designed to manage Google Cloud Budget alerts and send notification emails using the GC Notify service.

-## Overview

-The `manageBudgetAlerts` cloud function listens for budget alert events from Google Cloud Pub/Sub, processes these events, and sends notifications to specified recipients using the GC Notify service.
+The `sendBudgetAlerts` Cloud Function listens for budget alert events from Google Cloud Pub/Sub, processes these events, and sends emails to specified recipients using the GC Notify service.
 This function helps in monitoring budget thresholds and alerting stakeholders when budgets are exceeded.

 ## Prerequisites

-Ensure you have the following prerequisites set up before deploying and running the cloud function:
+Ensure you have the following prerequisites set up before deploying and running the Cloud Function:

 - A Google Cloud Platform project with Pub/Sub enabled.
 - GC Notify account with the required API key and templates.
-- Backstage platform set up with the necessary API keys and URIs.
+- Backstage platform set up with the necessary API key and URIs.

 ## Environment Variables